 Materials.
 The “device” used in the current study was a computer-animated version of the blicket detector (Gopnik & Sobel, 2000).
 The device was a white rectangle with a black border that measured 5.99 cm × 23.47 cm, presented on a computer screen.
 If the device was “on”, the white region of the rectangle turned blue when objects came into contact with it.
 If the device was “off”, the white region remained white.
 A maximum of 4 differently colored circles were shown on the screen.
 Each circle measured 2.67 cm × 2.67 cm (see Figure 1 below).
 The machine was designed such that it activated immediately when the bottommost edge of a circle—predetermined to be a blicket—contacted it.
 At the start of any given trial, three or four equally spaced circles appeared above the machine.
-Finally, the videos contained a built-in script, which experimenters read.
+Finally, the videos contained a built-in script, which experimenters, but not the study participants, read.
 All video events were created in Microsoft PowerPoint.

 Procedure.
 Participants were tested in a quiet room in local children’s museum.
 At the beginning of the experiment, all participants were shown a pretraining video.
 The video consisted of a rectangular base (i.e., the previously mentioned “blicket detector”) and two shapes (i.e., a gray triangle and a gray pentagon).
 Crucially, these shapes were unrelated to the circles used during the experimental portion of the experiment.
 The pretraining phase began with the triangle (object A) and pentagon (object B) above the machine and next to one another.
 Object A then descended until it contacted and immediately activated the machine (i.e., the white region changed from white to blue).
 Object A then returned to its starting position above the machine.
 Object B then descended until it contacted and failed to activate the machine.
 Object B then returned to its starting position.
 Finally, both objects descended until they contacted and activated the machine.
 Participants were then asked whether each object was a blicket.
 This event ensured that participants understood the task and recognized that individual objects could activate the machine and that the it activated if at least one effective object was placed on it.

 Following the pretraining phase, participants were given four trials.
 Half the participants received two backwards blocking trials and two backwards blocking control trials.
 The other half received two indirect screening off trials and two indirect screening off control trials.
 The order of these trials within each condition was counterbalanced using a Latin square design.
 Different colored objects were used across all trials to prevent carryover effects.
-A schematic of this procedure is shown in Table 1.
+A schematic of this procedure is shown in Figure 1.
+Finally, all study responses were coded offline after each study session.
+Although study responses were coded offline, an experimenter was present throughout an entire study session.

 Figure 1.
 Schematic of a Backwards Blocking experimental trial.
 The upper-right portion of the figure shows the backwards blocking event as it unfolded across time.
 The lower-left portion of the figure shows the three objects and the text, “Is this one a blicket?” above each object across time.